jamesb456/final-year-project/README.md

   the `dataset` argument should be a folder contained in `mid\generated\pitch_vector`)
 - You can see what indexed datasets are able to be used with `server.py` with the switch `--list_indexes`
 - Contact me if there are any other issues not listed here.
 From trying to get this set up on different systems with different Operating Systems, I've tried to note all the points where it wrong for me.

+## Example commands

+- Segmenting: `python segment.py -o test --algorithm pitch_vector --melody_track 0 --n_processes 2 mid\nottingham\*.mid`
+- Creating queries `python create_query_midis.py --rng_seed 0 mid\nottingham 100 test_queries indexed --algorithm pitch_vector --melody_track 0`
+- Query server `python server.py --graph_index none --pv_index test --pv_veclength 8`
+- Query client `python query_client.py --melody_track 0 pitch_vector test_queries`